 New participants in this ongoing research are always welcome, officials said.
 If interested in participating, anyone can go online to “climateprediction.net” and click on “join.”
 They should then follow the instructions to download and install BOINC, a program that manages the tasks; create an account; and select a project.
 Participation inclimateprediction.net is available, as well as many others.

-The work has been supported by Microsoft Corp., the U.S. Bureau of Land Management, the California Energy Commission, the U.S. Geological Survey and the USDA.
+Most importantly, the work has been supported by Microsoft Corp., the U.S. Bureau of Land Management, the California Energy Commission, the U.S. Geological Survey and the USDA.

 Image Source:: A digital graphic of terrain elevations used in this research is available online:https://flic.kr/p/HTiXk2

-The study this story is based on is available online: http://bit.ly/1RYmqsF
+Finally, the study this story is based on is available online: http://bit.ly/1RYmqsF